bitcoin-sv/spv-wallet-docs/spv-wallet-go-client/authentication.md

     }
 ```

-to summarize the above code, the `accessKeyString` is decoded to the `accessKey` and stored in the `accessKey` field of the buxclient instance.
+to summarize the above code, the `accessKeyString` is decoded to the `accessKey` and stored in the `accessKey` field of the walletclient instance.
 There are two dependencies used here:

 - `wif` from `github.com/libsv/go-bk/wif`,
 - `bitcoin` from `github.com/bitcoinschema/go-bitcoin/v2`.

 If you want to know more how the decode wif process works, you can read the short docs [here](/docs/domain_knowledge/blockchain/components/keys&addresses/wif_decoding.md).

 ---

-#### Sending request to the bux-server - access key authentication
+#### Sending request to the SPV Wallet - access key authentication

-To send a bux-server request from a client library we use the `doHTTPRequest` (`transports/http.go`) method which is a wrapper for the `http.Do` method from the `net/http` library.
+To send a SPV Wallet request from a client library we use the `doHTTPRequest` (`transports/http.go`) method which is a wrapper for the `http.Do` method from the `net/http` library.

 ```go
     // (...)